Students participate in InnovateHealth Yale's inaugural Hackathon for Global Health.

 Paul D. Cleary, Elizabeth Bradley and Rafael Perez-Escamilla talk about Yale's approach to global health.

 Featuring Yale School of Public Health Dean Paul Cleary; Director of the Global Health Concentration Rafael Perez-Escamilla; and former International President of Medecins Sans Frontieres Unni Karunakara.

 Elizabeth Bradley is the faculty director for the Global Health Initiative and the Global Health Leadership Institute, both of which are at Yale.
 She is also a professor of public health at Yale's School of Public Health.
 Professor Bradley's research focuses on health delivery systems and quality improvement and has contributed important findings about organizational change and quality of care within the hospital, nursing home, and hospice settings.
 She has been involved with several projects that aim to strengthen health systems in international settings, including China, Ethiopia, Liberia, South Africa and the United Kingdom.
 We talk with Professor Bradley about the global health efforts at Yale, as well as some of her recent work as a recipient of a Bill & Melinda Gates Foundation grant.

+Alumni live and work in 69 nations around the world and are an active part in providing internship opportunities for students.
 Placement for internships and permanent positions after graduation include the World Health Organization (WHO), UN agencies (e.g., UNHCR, UNICEF), the World Bank, the Pan–American Health Organization (PAHO), Planned Parenthood, John Snow, Medecins Sans Frontiers, National Network on Tobacco Prevention and Poverty, National Opinion Research Center, Human Rights Watch, the Millennium Cities Initiative, Clinton HIV/AIDS Initiative, USAID, Save the Children, and other community–based and research/academic institutions in various countries.